taminmahboubi/server-health-monitor-v2/README.md

 ---------------------------------------------------------------------
 -create a log entry at: /var/log/server_health.log   <---- this is the log file

-# Log file
+-Log file
 ALERT_LOG="/var/log/server_health.log"

-- create a function to use for each log alert, giving the date plus the first argument (in our case, text + the cup/memory/disk usage) log_alert(){
+-create a function to use for each log alert, giving the date plus the first argument (in our case, text + the cup/memory/disk usage)

+log_alert(){
    echo "[$(date)] Alert!: $1" >> "$ALERT_LOG"
 }